Trying to Know If You Have HIV Talking About “Clinical Symptoms” and Diagnosing HIV Serology

 Clinical manifestations of acute HIV infection were more common in the period around the peak of viremia; the most frequently reported symptoms were fever, headache and malaise, while tachycardia and lymphadenopathy were among the most common signs.

 About 94% of the volunteers had a clinical manifestation, with 88% reporting at least one symptom and 78% at least one sign, but in 367 518 visits that included a physical examination, participants reported absence of symptomsthe participants reported no symptoms.

-Signs and symptoms were most commonly reported at the study visit shortly before the peak of viremia - a mean of one for both signs and symptoms, ranging from zero to fifteen and from zero to three, respectively with variation from zero to fifteen and from zero to three, respectively.
+Signs and symptoms were most commonly reported at the study visit shortly before the peak of viremia - an average of one for both signs and symptoms, ranging from zero to fifteen and from zero to three, respectively. with variation from zero to fifteen and from zero to three, respectively.

-"Nonspecific symptoms and signs were more common and no serious manifestations were observed, volunteers reported symptoms in only 29% of visits and on any visit day the probability of observing a symptom or signal was only of 50%," the researchers summarized.
+"Nonspecific symptoms and signs were more common and no serious manifestations were observed, volunteers reported symptoms in only 29% of visits and on any given day visit the probability of seeing a symptom or sign was only 50%," the researchers summarized.

-Finding people with HIV in the acute phase is therefore "somewhat challenging" and inaccurate in a general clinical setting, they concluded.
+Finding people with HIV in the acute phase is therefore “challenging” and inaccurate in a general practice setting, they concluded.

 The study was supported by the Department of Defense and the National Institute of Allergy and Infectious Diseases.
 The official said that there are no potential conflicts relevant to the research to be reported.

 Translated by Cláudio Souza do Original